rails/rails/guides/source/routing.md

 ### Routing concerns

-Routing Concerns allows you to declare common routes that can be reused inside others resources and routes.
+Routing Concerns allows you to declare common routes that can be reused inside other resources and routes.
 To define a concern:

 ```ruby
 concern :commentable do